 .endc

-You can use two cursors to get the differences as shown in Fig 9.
+You can use two cursors to measure differences between points, as shown in Fig. 9.

 Conclusion